-Run by journalists and backed by readers, Hong Kong Free Press is a non-profit, English-language news source seeking to unite critical voices on local and national affairs.
+Run by journalists and backed by readers, Hong Kong Free Press is a non-profit, English-language news source for the city.

 Our mission: We aim to be the most independent and credible English-language news source in Greater China.
 We seek to amplify the voices of the voiceless, not the powerful.
 And our platform will act as a monitor should Hong Kong’s core values and freedoms be threatened.
 The HKFP team is fully committed to reporting the facts, without fear, favour or interference.